EanNewton/Awesome-Reading-List/README.md

 # Awesome-Reading-List

 A collection of articles and awesome things to read on a lunch break.
+Never stop learning.

 "First – I’m very tired of posts that complain about how people are “wrong” about how a given piece of technology works without explaining why it’s helpful to be “right”." --Julia Evans